- Describe cognitive learning domain and content areas for preschool.

-Children with dis/abilites might find it hard to work on and finish activities that other children might do easily.
-If a child has trouble painting, an adult could put his or her hand over the child’s to make it easier.
-During the preschool day, the same child might need more help with some activities and less help with others.
-The help that you give a child probably will change over time as he or she gets better at doing an activity.
-Think about fading help so that the child learns to do the activity on his or her own.
+As you learned in Lesson Three, adults can facilitate development and learning through scaffolding.
+Understanding this process can help teachers be more intentional in their interactions.
+Teachers should join preschoolers in play and build on their need for support through these interactions.
+Scaffolding requires several considerations: understanding children’s overall development, understanding the ways individual children approach learning, establishing realistic learning objectives, and matching strategies to each child’s current interests, knowledge, and skills (Gillespie & Greenberg, 2017).
+Children with special needs might find it hard to work on and finish activities that other children might do easily.
+If a child has trouble painting, an adult could put their hand over the child’s hand to make it easier.
+During the day, the same child might need more help and time with some activities and less help and time with others.
+The help that you give a child probably will change over time as they get better at doing an activity.
+Think about fading help so that the child learns to do the activity on their own.

 One of the best things that educators can do is actively include all children in all activities.
-Children with dis/abilities or those learning English may have a hard time joining classroom activities because they don't know what to do or are afraid.
 Try some of these ideas to help include all children:

-- Watch children when they are playing and make sure that children are not excluded from activities.
+- Observe play and make sure that children are not excluded from activities.

 - Before an activity, think about what might be hard for a child, such as using scissors, and be prepared to help that child complete the activity.

-- Use classroom rules as a way to teach children about including everyone.
+- Use classroom rules to teach children about including everyone.